Trust and privacy

 Canvas export removes embedded metadata

-The route is useful because a new locally rendered file drops those embedded fields by default.
+The page is useful because a new locally rendered file drops those embedded fields by default.

 Tradeoffs